NWPlayer123/PaperMario2/docs/Scripts.md

 # Introduction
-Paper Mario: The Thousand-Year Door uses a custom scripting system, originally from [Paper Mario (N64)](https://github.com/pmret/papermario/blob/master/include/evt.h) and [updated with many more opcodes](https://github.com/NWPlayer123/PaperMario2/blob/master/include/mgr/evtmgr_cmd.h), in order to allow more developers to work on the game's code without requiring knowledge of C. All scripts get linked into data to be interpreted at runtime.
-It's referred to as "evt", presumably as an Event System.
+Paper Mario: The Thousand-Year Door uses a custom scripting system, originally from [Paper Mario (N64)](https://github.com/pmret/papermario/blob/master/include/evt.h) and [updated with many more opcodes](https://github.com/NWPlayer123/PaperMario2/blob/master/include/mgr/evtmgr_cmd.h), in order to allow more developers to work on the game without requiring knowledge of C.

-# Overview
-You are able to define scripts using the macros in [evt_cmd](https://github.com/NWPlayer123/PaperMario2/blob/master/include/evt/evt_cmd.h), which will be compiled into data.
-You can then execute it with any of the evtEntry functions, which will add it to the list of scripts it is currently executing each frame (see [make_pri_table](https://github.com/NWPlayer123/PaperMario2/blob/master/source/mgr/evtmgr.c) for more info), with no further input needed.

-It will automatically be cleaned up and freed from execution once it reaches a [RETURN()](../include/evt/evt_cmd.h).
+This was done by creating a long list of "commands" with specific opcodes to replicate most of the functionality of C, such as jumps and basic loops, if/else statements, switch statements, waiting for an amount of time or on some value, operators like add/subtract/multiply/divide/modulo, reading/writing data, running other scripts, and calling native C functions (referred to as user functions).

+Most of the code that actually runs the game ("events", hence why this is called an event manager) is in this scripting format, which gets compiled to data, with only a small amount of C needed for performance, and to actually run the scripts.

 # Technical Details
 Every loop in main() (i.e. every frame), [evtmgrMain](../source/mgr/evtmgr.c#L423) will be called, which goes through every "active" event (flags & 1 is set), sorts them according to their priority, and then calls [evtmgrCmd](../source/mgr/evtmgr_cmd.c#L1920) for each script. evtmgrCmd will only return under two conditions: the entire script has finished, or some opcode blocked further commands until the next frame.
 The only way to influence that is an event's "speed", which will allow evtmgrCmd to be called multiple times per frame, allowing you to continue with a script even if some opcode blocked it.
 The following opcodes will block evtmgrCmd: